schuerstedt/Backlog.md/BACKLOGSESSION-INSTRUCTIONS.md

 ### Task Creation and Approval Process:

-1. **Software Agent (SA) creates task** - SA MUST create a task with Acceptance Criteria (AC) BEFORE discussing the task with the user
+1. **Software Agent (SA) creates task(s)** - SA MUST create a task with Acceptance Criteria (AC) BEFORE discussing the task with the user
+   - **Break down work into multiple atomic tasks** - When user requests a feature, SA should create MULTIPLE small tasks rather than one large task
+   - Each task should be as atomic as possible and not exceed more than 5 AC
+   - If a feature requires more than 5 AC, break it into several separate tasks
+   - If not stated otherwise, the last AC must be a user UAT
+   - SA can assume the user has the board view open and can see all tasks
 2. **SA discusses with user** - SA changes AC during discussion with the user
 3. **User approves** - Once user approves, SA sets the status to `Approved, user can approve tasks by using the task board manually`
-4. **SA starts work** - SA can start working on approved tasks after user agrees, moving them to `Doing`
+4. **SA starts work** - SA can start working on approved tasks after user agrees, moving them to `Doing - SA should inform the user once an AC is met and update the task`
 5. **SA completes work** - SA moves tasks to `Done` once User Acceptance Testing (UAT) is approved
 6. **User disapproves** - If user disapproves a task, it is set to `Canceled`